tayloraswift/swift-unidoc/TestPackages/swift-malibu/Sources/BarbieCore/documentation/Getting Started.md

 You can link to declarations from other packages/frameworks that are dependencies of the current
 module: ``Task``.

+You can also link to nested declarations from other packages/frameworks, such as ``AsyncStream.Continuation.yield(_:)``.

 ## Doclinks

 You can link to a module with a doclink: <doc:BarbieCore>.